lukejohnhammond/stats-component/README.md

 # stats-component

-##Basic expample of football profile and stats component
+##Basic football profile and stats component

 - Node.js/NPM build
   - Gulp to compile from /src to /public files and run local via nodemon